fairinternal/composable-llm/README.md

 ## TODOS

+- make data processing and evaluation scripts more modular.

+- integrate better attention map metrics
+- write scripts to launch on the cluster

+- find a better implementation for the dataloader.
+Put it outside of the training loop, and just call a dataset name in the training loop.

 Clear TODO:
 - [ ] Find data with clean the attention maps, or change the training to make it cleaner.
     - implement automatic metric to find those clean maps (option: do it for all the matrix we predicted).